 pip install numpy git clone https://github.com/anyoptimization/pymoo cd pymoo make compile pip install .

 The pymoo framework can be run with and without compiled modules.
-Some computationally more expensive function have been implemented using Cython for speedup.
-To figure out what version is used after the installation please see Plain/Compiled Modules section.
+Some computationally more expensive function has been implemented using Cython for speedup.

-Please check if conda is available in your current terminal:
+Please check if conda is available in the command line:

 If you are already familiar with conda you might want to use an environment you have already created, or you might need pymoo in an existing one.

 Otherwise, create a new python environment with NumPy preinstalled and activate it:

 conda create -n pymoo -y python==3.9 numpy conda activate pymoo pip install -U pymoo